 This page is going to be about voluntary sector premises issues in 2017.
-For background information on our premises work including last years premises forum meetings, the council's Community Buildings consultation and the working group and consultancy we co-ordinated in response, see our archive page.
+For background information on our premises work including last years premises forum meetings, the council's Community Buildings consultation and the working group and consultancy we ran, see our archive page.

 Presently there are three main issues relating to premises that seem to be affecting voluntary organisations: